Team-Rabl/.github/profile/README.md

 # Frontend
 * React: In development, using NextJS.
 Final implementation framework to be decided.
-* Dioxus: In development.
-Final implementation framework to be decided.
+* Iced: In development.
+Final implementation to be decided.
-* SCSS: Has been mentioned as being familiar to some of us, simple to learn/use.
-Tailwind: Maybe?
-As a better alternative to Bootstrap?
-(If we need it?
-Hand made SCSS may be enough?)
 * Flutter (Dart): In development, to be used for mobile application.

 # Backend